Dry stone: Construction

-One type of wall is called a "double" wall and is constructed by placing two rows of stones along the boundary to be walled.
+One type of wall is called a "double" wall and is constructed by placing two vertical layers of stones along the boundary to be walled.
 The foundation stones are ideally set into the ground so as to rest firmly on the subsoil.
-The rows are composed of large flattish stones, diminishing in size as the wall rises.
+The rows are initially composed of large flattish stones, diminishing in size as the wall rises.
+Diminishing the width of the wall as it gets higher, as traditionally done in Britain, strengthens the wall considerably.
 Smaller stones may be used as chocks in areas where the natural stone shape is more rounded.
-The walls are built up to the desired height layer-by-layer (course by course) and, at intervals, large tie-stones or through stones are placed which span both faces of the wall and sometimes protrude.
-These have the effect of bonding what would otherwise be two thin walls leaning against each other, greatly increasing the strength of the wall.
-Diminishing the width of the wall as it gets higher, as traditionally done in Britain, also strengthens the wall considerably.
+The walls are built up to the desired height layer-by-layer (course by course), and large tie-stones or through stones, which span both faces of the wall and sometimes protrude, are placed at intervals.
+The tie-stones bond what would otherwise be two thin walls leaning against each other, greatly increasing the strength of the wall.
 The voids between the facing stones are carefully packed with smaller stones (filling, hearting).

 Construction work on dry stone.
 Illustration of the Valencian Museum of Ethnology.

-The final layer on the top of the wall also consists of large stones, called capstones, coping stones or copes.
-As with the tie stones, the capstones span the entire width of the wall and prevent it breaking apart.
+The topmost layer of the wall consists of large stones, called capstones, coping stones or copes.
+Like tie stones, the capstones span the entire width of the wall and prevent it breaking apart.
 In some areas, such as South Wales, there is a tradition of placing the coping stones on a final layer of flat stones slightly wider than the top of the wall proper (coverbands).

-In addition to gates, a wall may contain smaller purposely built gaps for the passage or control of wildlife and livestock such as sheep.
-The smaller holes usually no more than 8 in in height are called "Bolt Holes" or "Smoots".
+In addition to gates, a wall may be built with gaps for the passage or control of wildlife and livestock such as sheep.
+The smaller holes, usually no more than 8 in in height, are called "Bolt Holes" or "Smoots".
 Larger ones may be between 18 and 24 in in height, which are called "Cripple Holes".

-Boulder walls are a type of single wall in which the wall consists primarily of large boulders, around which smaller stones are placed.
+Boulder walls are a type of single wall consisting primarily of large boulders, around which smaller stones are placed.
 Single walls work best with large, flatter stones.
-Ideally, the largest stones are being placed at the bottom and the whole wall tapers toward the top.
+Ideally, the largest stones are placed at the bottom and the whole wall tapers toward the top.
 Sometimes a row of capstones completes the top of a wall, with the long rectangular side of each capstone perpendicular to the wall alignment.